United States forms

 - When supplementing G-28 — N-648 provides additional required information

-- Failing to provide a detailed explanation of how the disability affects learning.
+- Failing to provide a detailed explanation of how the disability affects the ability to learn English and civics.

-- Submitting a form completed more than 180 days before filing Form N-400.
+- Submitting the form more than 180 days before the submission of Form N-400.

 Humanitarian